Miley Cyrus Denies Cheating On Liam Hemsworth In Twitter Tell-All

 Forget coded song lyrics, Miley Cyrus has decided to speak her truth plainly on Twitter.
 Almost two weeks ago, news broke that she and husband Liam Hemsworth had split at the same time photos surfaced of the singer kissing Kaitlynn Carter in Europe.
 In the flurry of speculation that followed, many accused Cyrus of cheating on Hemsworth.
-Despite Hemsworth's defence of Cyrus and Brody Jenner's defence of ex Carter, the rumours raged on.
+Despite Hemsworth's defense of Cyrus and Brody Jenner's defense of ex Carter, the rumors raged on.
 So, Cyrus has used social media to clarify that there are "no secrets" to uncover.

 "I can accept that the life I’ve chosen means I must live completely open and transparent with my fans who I love, and the public, 100% of the time.
 What I cannot accept is being told I’m lying to cover up a crime I haven’t committed.
 I have nothing to hide," her Twitter thread begins.
 She goes on to list the ways she was a wild child growing up, which included heavy partying that cost her movie roles and brand deals.